Lee (2023 film): Development

-The project originated when cinematographer Ellen Kuras was at a bookshop in New York and spotted a tome about war photographer Lee Miller.
+The project originated when cinematographer Ellen Kuras was at a bookshop in New York and spotted a book about war photographer Lee Miller.
 Kuras noticed a similarity between Miller and actress Kate Winslet–with whom she had worked in Eternal Sunshine of the Spotless Mind (2004)–and sent Winslet a copy of the book and kept another copy for herself.
 Years later, Winslet started developing a movie project about Miller and asked Kuras whether she would like to direct it.

 The project was officially announced in October 2015, with Winslet attached to star as Miller.
 In June 2020, Kuras was set to direct the film–her feature directorial debut, with Liz Hannah adapting the screenplay from the 1985 biography The Lives of Lee Miller, written by Miller's son, Antony Penrose, who supported the film and gave Kuras full access to his mother's personal archives, diaries, and even her unpublished work.
 The screenplay went through several rewrites.
 It was originally written by John Collee and Marion Hume from a story they developed together with Lem Dobbs, with Liz Hannah joining on later.
 Winslet also served as a producer on the film.
 She chose the screenwriters and was also in charge of finances and casting, even personally calling her co-stars.

 The most significant development in the film came in October 2021, when Marion Cotillard, Jude Law, Andrea Riseborough and Josh O'Connor joined the cast, with a crew including Alexandre Desplat as a composer, Michael O'Connor as costume designer, cinematographer Paweł Edelman and Ivana Primorac as head makeup and hair artist.
 In February 2022, Andy Samberg was announced as being part of the cast.
 He would be confirmed in October 2022 alongside additional castings including Alexander Skarsgård, who replaced Law in the role of Roland Penrose.
 Winslet wrote a letter to Cotillard asking her to play French Vogue editor Solange d'Ayen in the film.
 Winslet and Cotillard had previously co-starred in Contagion (2011).

 Winslet said she was patronized by male executives when she was trying to get funding for the film.
 "The men who think you want and need their help are unbelievably outraging.
 I've even had a director say to me: 'Listen, you do my film, and I'll get your little Lee funded...'
 Little!
 Or we'd have potential male investors saying things like: Tell me, why am I supposed to like this woman?", Winslet told Vogue.
 During pre-production, Winslet covered two weeks of wages with her own money due to insufficient funds.